781flyingdutchman/background_downloader/MIGRATION.md

 * status (as an integer, the index into the `TaskStatus` enum)
 * progress

 You only use these fields to query - the returned value is a list of `TaskRecord` objects.
-The `retrieveTaskRecords` method is _only_ available on the `SQLitePersistentStorage` object that you created and passed to the `FileDownloader`.
+The `retrieveTaskRecords` method is _only_ available on the `SqlitePersistentStorage` object that you created and passed to the `FileDownloader`.
 It is not part of the `FileDownloader().database` functionality (because not all backing databases allow a query like this), and you should continue to use the `database` object wherever possible, to ensure compatibility with future upgrades.

 ### Other storage and migration

 If you already have an SQLite database that you use to keep track of things, you may want to use that to also store the downloader's data.
-You can extend `SQLitePersistentStorage` or implement the `PersistentStorage` interface in the class you already have.
+You can extend `SqlitePersistentStorage` or implement the `PersistentStorage` interface in the class you already have.
 Likewise, if you want to implement storage in Hive or some other solution, make sure to implement `PersistentStorage` and perhaps share your solution with the community!

 If you want to add migration capability to your own `PersistentStorage` class, then use the `PersistentStorageMigrator` and/or extend that with functionality beyond Localstore and Flutter Downloader.
 The documentation shows you how this can be done.